 The most dangerous type of traffic collision possible is a head-on accident.
 The driver who gets struck head-on will be on the receiving end of a tremendous amount of physical force.
 When two vehicles collide head-on, the force of the accident doubles.
 In addition, their cars will also receive severe front-end damage.
 The car will collapse like an accordion, increasing the chances that the driver will slam into the steering wheel or get thrown through the windshield.

 Most head-on truck crashes occur on highways in rural areas.
 These accidents often happen on two-lane roads where no median or guard rail separates the two lanes of traffic.
 Head-on crashes also occur mostly late at night, when a truck driver is tired and may have more difficulty seeing traffic signs and lines on the road.
-If you or a loved one has been involved in a head-on truck crash, contact a truck accident lawyer immediately to help protect your legal rights and seek compensation for damages.
+If you or a loved one has been involved in a head-on truck collision, contact a truck accident lawyer immediately to help protect your legal rights and seek compensation for damages.

 Injuries in a Head-On Truck Accident